Apologia: The Fullness of Christian Truth

 ...his body was, on 4 October, borne in triumphant procession to the city, a halt being made at St. Damian's, that St. Clare and her companions might venerate the sacred stigmata now visible to all, and it was placed provisionally in the church of St. George (now within the enclosure of the monastery of St. Clare), where the saint had learned to read and had first preached.
 Many miracles are recorded to have taken place at his tomb.
 Francis was canonized at St. George's by Gregory IX, 16 July, 1228.

-The day after he was canonized, Pope Gregory IX started building a great church around the little porziuncula chapel and the cell in which St. Francis died.
-Pope Pius V, leaving the chapel and cell intact, tore down Pope Gregory's structure and built in its place a large basilica which still stands today.
-The little chapel, which is only 13 and a half feet wide and 22 feet long, became the place where one could receive the Portiuncula Indulgence, an indulgence which came about when St. Francis was praying in his chapel, "O God, although I am a great sinner, I beseech You to grant a full pardon of all sins to all who, having repented and confessed their sins, shall visit this church." and was answered wit the words, "Francis, you ask much, but you are worthy of greater things, and greater things you shall have."
-Pope Honorius III ratified it, letting it be known that anyone who, with a contrite heart, visited the chapel between the afternoon of August 1 and sunset of August 2 could receive a plenary indulgence.
+The day after St. Francis was canonized, Pope Gregory IX started building a great church around the little portiuncula chapel and the cell in which St. Francis died.
+Pope Pius V, leaving the chapel and cell intact, tore down Pope Gregory's structure and built in its place a larger church -- the Basilica of Santa Maria degli Angeli (Our Lady of the Angels) -- which still stands today.
+The little chapel inside, which is only 13 and a half feet wide and 22 feet long, became the place where one could receive the Portiuncula Indulgence (also called "the Pardon of Assisi), an indulgence which came about when St. Francis was praying in his chapel, "O God, although I am a great sinner, I beseech You to grant a full pardon of all sins to all who, having repented and confessed their sins, shall visit this church." and was answered wit the words, "Francis, you ask much, but you are worthy of greater things, and greater things you shall have."
+Pope Honorius III ratified it, letting it be known that anyone who, with a contrite heart, visited the chapel between noon of August 1 and midnight of August 2 could receive a plenary indulgence applicable to themselves or to souls in Purgatory.

-This indulgence has been expanded many, many times throughout the centuries, and is now structured such that, on August 2, the faithful may receive a plenary indulgence, under the usual conditions, by 1) wanting to receive the indulgence, 2) visiting any parish church (though a Franciscan church is traditional, and the Portiuncula itself is the most traditional), 3) praying one Our Father, one Apostle's Creed, and one other prayer of the individual's choice, 4) praying for the Pope's intentions, 5) while being free from all sin (including venial sin), and 6) going to Confession and receiving the Eucharist within a week before or after.
+This indulgence has been expanded many, many times throughout the centuries, and is now structured such that, between noon on August 1 and midnight of August 2, the faithful may receive a plenary indulgence, under the usual conditions, by 1) wanting to receive the indulgence, 2) visiting any parish church (though a Franciscan church is traditional, and the Portiuncula itself is the most traditional), 3) praying one Our Father, one Apostle's Creed, and one other prayer of the individual's choice, 4) praying for the Pope's intentions, 5) while being free from all sin (including venial sin), and 6) going to Confession and receiving the Eucharist within a week before or after.

 Note that if you're ever able to visit the Portiuncula and go to its rose garden, you'll find a very interesting sort of rose.
 There, a type of dog rose3 grows, but this cultivar